sutummala/knee-sMRI/README.md

 # knee MRI markers
-source code for cartilage surface smoothness, contact area and congruty which were quantified automatically from MRI
+source code for cartilage surface smoothness, contact area and congruity which were quantified automatically from MRI